camunda/camunda-docs-manual/content/reference/rest/task/variables/delete-task-variable.md

 ---

-Removes a variable visible from a task.
-A variable is visible from a task if it is a local task variable or declared in a parent scope of the task.
+Removes a variable that is visible to a task.
+A variable is visible to a task if it is a local task variable or declared in a parent scope of the task.
 See documentation on [visiblity of variables]({{< relref "user-guide/process-engine/variables.md" >}}).

 # Method